 • Apply '--ExtendedPrecision=1'

-• #define RExt__HIGH_PRECISION_FORWARD_TRANSFORM 1

-RDOQ/RDOQTS will be disabled.

-Results will show BD-rate changes over the 4 QPs and the compression ratio
+Results will show BD-rate changes over the 4 QPs and the compression ratio.

-Other settings as per the ‘encoder_intra_main_rextdev.cfg’ configuration file (i.e. ‘all-intra’ only).
+Simulations will be run using the ‘encoder_intra_main_rext.cfg’ and ‘encoder_lowdelay_main_rext.cfg’, using the number of frames shown in the ‘AI’ and ‘LD’ columns respectively.

 Evaluation of CE results

 Results of the CE will be evaluated on the basis of BD-rate results, throughput and complexity.
 The complexity assessment will be performed on the basis of hardware and encoding/decoding complexity.